rmorshea/talks/README.md

 Now you can take me at my word here

-or you can trust wisdom of the croud
+or you can trust wisdom of the crowd

 the popularity of React is quite decisive